-Amina’s case is another example of growing intolerance in the society.
+Amina’s case is another example of growing intolerance in society.
 Despite her modest upbringing Amina was a pampered child.
 She was the lone sister among two brothers.

-Amina’s mother blames that since Amina did not bring “satisfactory” dowry, her mother-in-law forced her to live in a rented accommodation.
+Amina’s mother blames that since Amina did not bring “satisfactory” dowry, her mother-in-law forced her to live in rented accommodation.
 “She had a good relationship with her husband.
-I don’t understand what made him to kill his wife,” asks Amina’s mother.
+I don’t understand what made him kill his wife,” asks Amina’s mother.

 However, Amina’s brother claims that a few months before her death, her husband’s behaviour has changed completely towards his sister.
 “He used to beat her quite often.”

 Amina’s brother is apprehensive that his sister was either killed for bringing “unsatisfactory dowry” or her husband had an extramarital affair.
 She was killed by her husband after a heated argument between them, claims her brother.